MMFA Quick Guide

-The text/call authentication requires a phone number to setup - simple, right?
-BUT, every time you need to authenticate your identity, you will be required to wait for Microsoft's code (either via text or phone call).
-Then, you will need to type the six-digit code in order to log in.
+The call authentication requires a phone number to set up - simple, right?
+Every time you need to authenticate your identity, you will be required to wait for Microsoft's call to your phone.

 You can set up your preferred method of multi-factor by accessing the Multi-factor Setup Portal.